perwestin/docs/contents/docs/tutorials/consent.md

 - Replace all the bracketed fields with real values.
 In your code you will have to replace only the two TPP values.
     - `TPP_REDIRECT_URI` should be the URL to redirect to after auth is completed.
     - `TPP_STATE` can be anything the TPP wants.
+    - `BICIFI`
 - Run it in a browser.
-In this case you will get to a page at the SEB sandbox.
+In this case you will get to a page at the ESSESESS sandbox.
 It may differ for different banks.
 - In the page you get to you can use one of the following fake personal numbers:
     - 9311219639
     - 9311219589